 Atlanta Pool Cleaning: Never Deal With A Green Swimming Pool

-Lucky for you, we are here to tell you exactly why your pool is green and how you will make it look good-as-new!
+Lucky for you, we are here to tell you exactly why your pool is green and how to make it look good-as-new!

 Why Is Your Pool Green?

 When the chlorine in a pool drops below 1 ppm, it is no longer effective at sanitizing the pool.
 One possible result is an algae bloom.
-When algae grows in a pool, it will obviously begin to change color, and eventually, the algae can turn the pool green.
+When algae grows in a pool, it begins to change color, and eventually, the algae can turn the pool green.

-In order to get rid of the algae, you may need to “shock” your pool.
-In other words, you will need to super-chlorinate the pool because chlorine kills algae.
+The most common treatment to get rid of the algae is to shock your pool.
+In other words, you need to super-chlorinate the pool because chlorine kills algae.

-Teal –this is the least adverse of the greens.
-In order to shock a pool of this shade, you will need 2 lbs of calcium hypo-chloride for every 10,000 gallons of water.
+Teal – This is the least problematic of the greens.
+To shock a pool of this shade, you need 2 lbs of calcium hypochlorite for every 10,000 gallons of water.

-Green (may appear swampy) –this is slightly serious, but don’t fret.
-This color calls for 3 lbs of calcium hypo-chloride for every 10,000 gallons of water.
+Green (may appear swampy) – This is slightly more serious, but don’t fret.
+This color calls for 3 lbs of calcium hypochlorite for every 10,000 gallons of water.

-Black –if you have a black pool, it may (it will) need more work, or 4 lbs of calcium hypo-chloride for every 10,000 gallons of water.
+Black – If you have a black pool, it may (it will) need more work and at least 4 lbs of calcium hypochlorite for every 10,000 gallons of water.

-Before shocking, you will need to test the chemicals to ensure that the pH balance is between 7.4 and 7.6 and the alkalinity is between 100 ppm and 150 ppm.
-You will also need to make sure the filter is running.
+Before shocking, test the water to ensure that the pH balance is between 7.4 and 7.6 and the alkalinity is between 100 ppm and 150 ppm.
+Also, make sure the filter is running.

 Keep the filter running 24 hours a day.
 When the cloudiness fully clears up, take it down a notch and only run the filter for 15 hours a day.

-Once the pool is back to normal and the water is glistening in the sunlight once again, the job is done!
-If you are concerned about algae, you may choose to add an algaecide weekly to keep your pool sparkling, but this is up to you.
-Good luck from The Pool Butler!
+Once the pool is back to normal, and the water is glistening in the sunlight again, the job is done!
+If you are concerned about algae, you may choose to add an algaecide weekly to keep your pool sparkling.

 3900 Macland Road